 - Practice good hygiene (i.e. wash hands often for at least 20 seconds, cover coughs and sneezes, and avoid touching your face.)

-- As of June 22, 2020, the Lacombe County administration office and shop are fully opened to the public.
+- Lacombe County administration office and shop are fully opened to the public.
 Please do not visit our office if you are feeling unwell.

-- At that time, masks will be available at public entry points into the administration office and shop and mask use will be strongly recommended in spaces used by the public.
+- Masks are available at public entry points into the administration office and shop and mask use is mandatory for staff and visitors.

 - Physical barriers are in place